 Mold in your grow room can cost you thousands of dollars if you don’t deal with it properly.
 Once these fungi set in, there’s very little you can do to remedy it.
 You could lose your entire harvest to bud rot or root rot.
 The most cost effective way to deal with mold in your CBD grow room is to prevent it from growing in the first place.

-My Pure Environment has been treating homes and businesses in the greater Fresno area for over 20 years.
+My Pure Environment has experience treating homes and businesses in Santa Clara, CA, and the surrounding areas.
 We know a thing or two about how to stop mold in its tracks, and we can even stop powdery mildew in your indoor grow room.
 Today we’re going to impart some of that knowledge to you, so you can make sure your CBD plants stay mold-free from their first watering all the way through harvest.

 How do you stop mold in a CBD grow room?